Aktuelle Sprache: en

 Average time to process request

-approx. 3-4 months if all documents are complete
+approx. 3-4 months, if all documents are complete

 More information

-- Information on the recognition of foreign professional qualifications (‘Recognition in Germany’)
+- Information on the recognition of foreign professional qualifications ("Recognition in Germany")

-- Financial assistance in the recognition procedure
+- Financial assistance during the recognition process (Anerkennungsportal)

-- Publicly appointed translators in Germany
+- Publicly appointed translators in Germany (Justice Portal)

 Notes on responsibility

-Authorisation to use the professional title is only granted by the Berlin State Office for Health and Social Affairs.
+Permission to use the professional title is only granted by the Berlin State Office for Health and Social Affairs.